scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At a high-level, the protocol ensures that data parameters can flow
-securely from a Dapp to a secure enclave through a Elliptic-curve
+securely from a dApp to a secure enclave through Elliptic-curve
 Diffie–Hellman (ECDH), an anonymous key agreement protocol.
 This scheme
 allows both parties, each having an elliptic-curve public–private key
 pair, to establish a shared secret in an untrusted area.

-Optionally, encrypted data can be stored in the state of a Dapp smart
+Optionally, encrypted data can be stored in the state of a dApp smart
 contract on Ethereum.
 The Enigma Protocol ensures that an enclave can
 decrypt this data in context of a future computation task.